 How To Survive A Colicky Baby

 1. Check with your doctor.
 Put your mind at ease by knowing that the crying isn’t about anything more serious.
 Once you know for sure that it is colic, you will know how to treat it.
-Your doctor might also have some good advice to help you cope.
+“Assuming your baby is breastfed, diet is typically the first thing your pediatrician will look at and is generally the “easiest” to address,” says Stephanie Canale, MD co-founder of Lactation Lab in Colic for Babies: Here’s What The Science Says About Breastfeeding & Diet.

-2. Give them Colief.
-Before you turn to major lifestyle changes, such as radically restricting mom's own diet or switching to expensive infant formulas, Colief Infant Digestive Aid has been shown to help reduce colic-associated crying time caused by temporary lactose intolerance (TLI) in infants.
-Different from other colic solutions, Colief Infant Digestive Aid is not given directly to the baby, but added to the formula or breast milk before each feeding, making it easier for them to digest the milk by breaking down most of the lactose.
-You can find Colief at Walgreens stores nationwide.
+2. Try something different.
+Before you turn to major lifestyle changes, such as radically restricting mom’s own diet or switching to expensive infant formulas, Colief Infant Digestive Aid (affiliate link) has been shown to help reduce colic-associated crying time caused by temporary lactose intolerance (TLI) in infants.
+Colief Infant Digestive Aid is not given directly to the baby, but added to the formula or breast milk before each feeding, making it easier for them to digest the milk by breaking down most of the lactose.

 3. Keep them close.
 Babies with colic might benefit from being carried in a wrap.
 The closeness to mama can be very soothing, and it allows you to comfort your baby with gentle rocking or bouncing while keeping your hands free.